-In contrast, the beaches in Thailand are breathtakingly beautiful, the glittering white beaches fringe the coastline and the paradise Islands that lie off shore amidst the shimmering turquoise waters, offer exquisite hideaways amongst cascading waterfalls, white powder sands and dense coconut plantations.
+In contrast, the beaches in Thailand are breathtakingly beautiful, with the glittering white beaches that fringe the coastline and the paradise Islands that lie off shore amidst the shimmering turquoise waters, offering exquisite hideaways amongst cascading waterfalls, white powder sands and dense coconut plantations.
 The colourful underwater reef surrounding these stunning islands offers some of the best diving and snorkelling in the world.

 When to Go

 Like many destinations, Thailand is vast in area and therefore the weather ranges from area to area, however it does have distinct dry and rainy seasons.
 Generally, the peak season to visit is during the British winter months (November to March) when there is less rainfall and the temperatures and humidity are a little lower.